iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Xenon_iM.md

 ### Post
 **Xenon**<br>
-Everyon remembered Æsir\-FEST from half a year ago right?<br>
+Everyone remembers Æsir\-FEST from half a year ago right?<br>
-There have been many different theories on the internet, so I'm here to tell what I remembered:
+There have been many different theories on the internet, so I'm here to tell what I remember:

 I was also connected to the cyTus background system that day.
 I was monitoring the huge flow of server data (hence I was not on stage).
 Afterwards, the entire backstage and site blacked out.